-Except for when Safe Harbor verification from another means-tested federal assistance program is used to determine the family's annual income, the PHA will obtain EIV income and IVT reports for all annual reexaminations for all families on a monthly basis.
+Except for when Safe Harbor verification from another means-tested federal assistance program is used to determine the family's annual income, the PHA will obtain EIV Income and IVT reports for all annual reexaminations for all families on a monthly basis.
+Reports will be generated as part of the regular reexamination process.
 The PHA will ensure that all EIV Income Reports are pulled within 120 days of the effective date of the annual reexamination.